hunter-college-ossd-spr-2020/project-evaluation/facebookfolly_template.md

 ### Activity Level

-_1. How many commits have been made in the past week?_
+__1. How many commits have been made in the past week?__
 <br> 34 commits.

-_1. When was the most recent commit?_
+__1. When was the most recent commit?__
 <br> Feb 26 2020

-_1. How many issues are currently open?_
+__1. How many issues are currently open?__
 <br> 173 issues.

-_1. How long do issues stay open?
+__1. How long do issues stay open?
 Take the five most recently closed issues and look at when each was first reported.
-Compute the number of days that each was open and take the average._
+Compute the number of days that each was open and take the average.__
 <br>

 Most issues are closed relatively quickly after they are opened as in in the same day or by a few days later.
 1+1+1+2+4 = 9/5 = 1.8 days

-_1. Is there active discussion on the issues?
+__1. Is there active discussion on the issues?
-Read the conversations from some open and some closed issues._
+Read the conversations from some open and some closed issues.__
 <br>

-_1. Are issues tagged as easy, hard, for beginners, etc.?_
+__1. Are issues tagged as easy, hard, for beginners, etc.?__
 <br>

-_1. How many issues were closed in the past six months?_
+__1. How many issues were closed in the past six months?__
 <br>

-1. Is there information about how many people are maintaining the project?
+__1. Is there information about how many people are maintaining the project?__
 <br>

 __1. How many contributors has the project had in the past six months?__